gpmidi/4chapy/README.md

 A simple library for accessing 4chan's JSON API.

-Using 4chapy
+Using 4chapy - From the bottom up
 -----
-From the bottom up:
 	# Import the library
 	from Fourchapy import BoardIndex
 	# Download a list of all boards and basic info about them (via http)